oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2018-5-29-Tips-to-Become-a-Better-Java-Developer.md

 I rarely meet people that are great developers and yet, they don't code ALL THE TIME!!
 I know what you might be asking yourself and Duh! we do have lives too, but coding and discovering new things take the biggest part of our time.

 Technology is evolving fast!
-While I still consider Java 8 a new thing, Java 11 is coming soon already! we jumped from making lng xml and configuration classes to simply run a Spring Boot Application and not to mention all the shiny talk about *JavaScript Frameworks and Libraries*.
+While I still consider Java 8 a new thing, Java 11 is coming soon already! we jumped from making long xml and configuration classes to simply run a Spring Boot Application and not to mention all the shiny talk about *JavaScript Frameworks and Libraries*.

 So, how can I master all this? my answer may be a shocker to you but you can't!! well, at least not as fast as this things evolve.
 But it's not about mastering everything, it's more about discovering them and find out what can you use to develop high quality applications and how to solve different issues you may face along the road.
 At least this is my personal opinion of the matter.